mdeangelo272/ansible-demo/README.md

 This repository contains a sample Ansible Module, Role, and Playbook that will install a Cassandra database and manage Cassandra database users.

 ## Setup and Dependencies
 This solution was implemented and tested using the software and versions listed below.
-Note that these are the versioned used on the development machine (i.e. the controller or host node).
+Note that these are the versioned used on the development machine (i.e. the controller or host node), not necessarily the versions installed by the configuration logic.
-* Python 3.6.1
-  * pip 10.0.1
+* Python 3.6.1 and pip 10.0.1
 * Ansible 2.5.5
 * VirtualBox 5.2.12
 * Vagrant 2.1.1